 - 3.1.
 School capacity is a high priority for the Council and is required to support intended population and housing growth.
-In taking an infrastructure first approach, it must be ensured that there is sufficient educational infrastructure to support any new residential development. - 3.2.
+The quality of school provision contributes significantly towards making East Ayrshire an attractive place in which to live and assists with the marketability of new homes. - 3.2.
 Where it is determined that there will be insufficient capacity at primary and/or secondary schools within a school catchment area to accommodate children from proposed new residential developments, developer contributions will be sought to offset any impacts on school capacity.
-This will apply to schools that are operating, or projected to be operating, at or above 90% of total capacity at the end of the 5 year LEMP (Learning Estate Management Plan) period, based on the cumulative impact of extant planning permissions and LDP2 allocations.
-The capacity of schools will be reviewed on a regular basis to ensure that the Council has accurate data to determine whether developer contributions are required.
-When a school exceeds 90% capacity, the day to day operation of the school becomes compromised to a degree that the quality of education offered is unacceptably impacted. - 3.3.
+This will apply to schools that are operating at or above 85% of total capacity at the point of the planning application being assessed and/or where the cumulative impact of extant planning permissions and Local Development Plan 2 allocations is likely to result in an increase to the school roll(s) so as to cause capacity issues, as forecast by the Council's Education service at the point of the planning application being assessed. - 3.3.
 Developments are assessed with regard to their impact on the school estate using the School Roll Forecasts (SRF).
-This is based upon the existing and forecast school infrastructure capacity and the ability to accommodate pupils generated by development.
-SRF incorporates house building projections, linked to LDP2 delivery. - 3.4.
+This is based upon the existing and forecast school infrastructure capacity and the ability to accommodate pupils generated by development. - 3.4.
 Occupancy levels within ASN schools continue to see growth and whilst provision is made on the needs of the child(ren) and not on location/catchment area, the potential impact on existing establishments across the authority would have to be considered on a case-by-case basis. - 3.5.
 Whilst there are no formal catchment areas for Early Childhood Centres (ECC) and parents are free to choose the establishment that best meets family circumstances, in general children will attend their local ECC.
 As a result of the current and potential future expansion of early learning and childcare it is likely that additional facilities would be required for residential development.
 New primary school build costs often incorporate an element of early learning/early childhood centre (ECC) provision.
-In all other areas, where there are no new primary school requirements, early learning/early childhood centre (ECC) provision will be assessed on a case by case basis.
+In all other areas, where there are no new primary school requirements, early learning/early childhood centre (ECC) provision will be assessed on a case by case basis. - 3.6.

-3.6.
 In the rare circumstances where such mitigation cannot be achieved in a manner which is consistent with the Council's education policies, the proposed development will not be supported.